StellarLang/Stellar-Common/README.md

 <img src="./asset/stellar.png" align="right" width="128px" alt="Stellar Icon"/>

-# LibStellar
+# Stellar Common
-LibStellar is the core library containing all the common classes necessary to build the Stellar vm, compiler, and other Stellar tooling.
+Stellar Common is the core library containing all the common classes necessary to build the Stellar vm, compiler, and other Stellar tooling.

 ## Compiling
 // TODO